-Introduction to Programming for IOS - MA07000 - 1 credit, one semester course, unleveled.
+Mobile Apps Lite - MA07400 - .5 credits, one quarter course, unleveled.
 Open to all grades.
-Prerequisite: Successful completion of Algebra 1.
-This course will provide students an opportunity to build and deploy iOS applications from end to end.
-Students will learn the basics of sequential and object-oriented programming, basic data structures, designing user interfaces, and gain a solid understanding of how an iOS app is constructed.
-They will learn how iOS applications are designed and developed, and use those skills to create complete working applications that run on iPads and iPhones.
+This is an abridged version of the Mobile Apps course.
+Students do not need to take this prior to Mobile Apps I. It may be taken before, in place of, or even after Mobile Apps I (as a Lite version of Mobile Apps II).
+This course will provide students an opportunity to build and deploy iOS applications.
+Students will learn the basics of programming, data structures, and designing user interfaces, and they will use those skills to create complete working applications that run on iPads and iPhones.